FMI Logo

 Healthy, Innocent Eating

-If you would like to eat whatever and how much you desire, without losing lightness in shape and movement, then this workshop experience is for you.
+If you would like to eat whatever — and however much — you desire, without compromising lightness in your figure or litheness in your movement, then this workshop is for you.

-Mindful Eating: The Inner Game of Chewing provides a strategy to retrieve the original sense by which every living being in nature lives; the sense which knows what supports life, what to eat, and when to stop.
+Mindful Eating: The Inner Game of Chewing offers a strategy to reawaken in us the fundamental sense by which all Nature’s other creatures thrive.
+This sense knows innately what supports life, what to eat, and when to stop.

-In this supportive, creative, fun workshop you will:
+In this supportive, creative, and fun workshop you will:

-• Practice movement processes that optimize your eating and moving style
+• Practice movement processes that optimize your style of eating and moving

-• Receive guidance to shift your movement coordination and its mirrored body image to its original liveliness
+• Receive guidance to restore your movement coordination, along with its internally mirrored body image, to an authentic liveliness

-• Inspire your biological optimism of reclaiming the beauty and intelligence of your body
+• Inspire your biological optimism to reclaim the innate wisdom and beauty of your body

 The Equation that puts this all together is: